Linn County Youth Marijuana Prevention Campaign

 Marijuana Talk Kit

-“When I was a kid…” doesn’t really work when talking with your kids about marijuana today.
+“When I was a kid” doesn’t really work when talking with your kids about marijuana today.
 It’s a whole new ballgame.

-Marijuana — legal or otherwise — is a hot topic.
-It’s more important than ever for parents and caregivers to protect their kids’ health and development by addressing this issue early and often.
-This talk kit helps families navigate through a changing marijuana landscape; one that includes legalization, the rise in edibles and vaping.
+This Marijuana Talk Kit helps families navigate through a changing marijuana landscape; one that includes legalization, the rise in edibles and vaping.
 Believe it or not, you are the most powerful influence in your child’s life.
 More than friends.
 More than social media.
 More than influencers.

 Source: Partnership to End Addiction